-popular comic strips: the Knight Life, (th)ink, and
+popular comic strips: the Knight Life, (th)ink, and the K Chronicles.

 Keith Knight is part of a generation of African-American artists who were raised on hip-hop, and infuse their work with urgency, edge, humor, satire, politics and race.
-His art has appeared in various publications worldwide, including the Washington Post, Daily KOS, San Francisco Chronicle, Salon.com, Ebony, ESPN the Magazine, L.A.
+His art has appeared in various publications worldwide, including the Washington Post, Daily KOS, San Francisco Chronicle, Medium.com, Ebony, ESPN the Magazine, L.A.
 Weekly, MAD Magazine, and the Funny Times .

-A short doc on Keef:
+Two short docs on Keef:

 Comic Con Inkpot Award for Career Achievement in Comics